BestTimesToVisit.com Logo

 food

 Embrace the 'aperitivo' culture!
-Around 6-8 PM, many bars offer a drink that comes with a generous spread of complimentary snacks or even a small buffet.
-It's a fantastic way to have a light dinner for the price of a drink, especially in the historic center.
+Around 6-8 PM, many bars offer a drink with a generous spread of complimentary snacks, effectively serving as a light dinner.
+It's a fantastic way to save money and experience local socializing.
+Look for places that advertise 'aperitivo' and enjoy!

 transport